Understanding Drug Dependence

 - Novus Medical Detox Center is on 3.25 treed acres and our patients regularly take walks or sit outside.

 - Novus Medical Detox Center has designated smoking areas but our patients are free to smoke at any time.
-They have a television in their room with a DVD player.
+They have a television in their room.
 They have a phone in their room and there are no restrictions on cellphone usage.
 They have internet access and the food is rated as excellent by patients.

 - Each Novus Medical Detox Center patient has his/her own private room.